 Harms & Wende GmbH & Co.KG13 million euros boosting circular economy in the manufacturing industry

-The EU RECLAIM project aims to transition from traditional production methods into a circular economy, with a focus on outdated machinery in the manufacturing industry.
+The EU RECLAIM project aimed to transition from traditional production methods into a circular economy, with a focus on outdated machinery in the manufacturing industry.
 Such machinery is more prone to unplanned breakdowns and downtime, resulting in considerable losses.
 To combat this, digital retrofitting is being employed to prevent malfunctions and improve energy and material efficiency, with the ultimate goal of extending equipment lifespan.
-Furthermore, novel circular business models, that are unlocked by this approach, are being explored.
+Furthermore, novel circular business models, that are unlocked by this approach, have been explored.

 In RECLAIM, Harms & Wende utilized the received funds to develop an "Intelligent Health Management Toolkit" comprising of sensors and software that monitor the performance of their welding equipment.
 The toolkit enables efficient equipment utilization through actual analysis and forecasts, thereby enhancing customer satisfaction by providing rapid and targeted responses to customer problems, as well as advice on plant optimization.
 The beta version of the toolkit has already received significant interest from customers and will soon be implemented in the first production plants.